Can I foster as a single person?

 Can I adopt a child if I get attached to them?

 It depends on the child’s circumstances and legal status.
-Some children do get adopted by their foster carers but this isn’t something that would automatically happen.
+Some children do get adopted by their foster parents but this isn’t something that would automatically happen.

 If you find that your questions still aren't answered or you would like to find out more, please contact us on 0845 094 5651.